-a.
-Ensure hazardous chemicals are properly labeled.
+- a.
+Ensure hazardous chemicals are properly labeled. - b.
+Ensure that all new chemicals introduced or used in work areas under their responsibility have SDSs readily accessible and inform employees of these locations. - c.
+Ensure that employees under their supervision who work with hazardous chemicals and/or whose work area contains hazardous chemicals receive the general hazard communication training when hired, and receive work area specific training prior to their initial assignment of working with and/or being exposed to hazardous chemical(s) in work area.
+This includes any new chemical hazards introduced in the work area subsequent to initial training, those

-- b.
-Ensure that all new chemicals introduced or used in work areas under their responsibility have an SDS readily accessible and inform employees of these locations. - c.
-Ensure that employees under their supervision who work with hazardous chemicals and whose work area contains hazardous chemicals receive general hazard communication training when hired and receive work area-specific training before their initial assignment of working with and being exposed to hazardous chemical(s) in the work area.
-This includes any new chemical hazards introduced in the work area after initial training, those associated with nonroutine tasks, and those introduced by non-district personnel (subcontractors, vendors, etc.). - d.
-Ensure that employees are trained in using any recommended PPE and use it as instructed.
+- associated with non-routine tasks, and those introduced by non-district personnel (subcontractors, vendors, etc.). - d.
+Ensure that employees are training in use of any recommended PPE and they use it as instructed.